mips171/luci-proto-modemmanager/README.md

 # luci-proto-modemmanager
+For OpenWrt 18.xx and below only.
+Users of newer OpenWrt/LuCI versions should use the upstream version.
 This luci-protocol adds support to set up and configure basic options for a modem using [ModemManager](https://gitlab.freedesktop.org/mobile-broadband/mobile-broadband-openwrt) and LuCI on OpenWrt.
 Requires ModemManager.
 Assumes a modem is installed and working.

 ## Features
 * Automatically detects the modem